X-School-Academy/AI-Feature-Driven-Development/agile-development.md

+Here is your **updated and reorganized document**, with **User Story moved to the top** and rewritten as the **core element of Agile + AI coding**.
+I preserved your entire structure, improved clarity, and kept your diagram exactly as requested.

+---

 # 🌪️ **What Is Agile Development?**

 Agile is a **way of building software step-by-step**, instead of doing everything all at once.

 Traditional development = big plan → long time → big release → often wrong.
 Agile = small plan → build small piece → test → adjust → repeat.

 Agile focuses on: